Quantized GAN for Complex Music Generation from Dance Videos

-Although seemingly intuitive, music generation from dance videos has been a challenging task compared to its counterpart in the inverse direction (\textit{i.e.}, dance generation from music) for two primary reasons.
+Although seemingly intuitive, music generation from dance videos has been a challenging task due to two main reasons.
 First, typical audio music signals are high-dimensional and require sophisticated temporal correlations for overall coherence~\cite{review1_ji2020comprehensive,review2_briot2020deep}.
 For example, CD-quality audio has a typical sampling rate of 44.1 kHz, resulting in over 2.5 million data points (``dimensions") for a one-minute musical piece~\cite{jukebox}.
-In contrast, most dance generation works output the relatively low-dimensional motion data in the form of 2D or 3D skeleton keypoints (\textit{e.g.}, displacements for dozens of joints) conditioned on the music~\cite{lee2019dancing,aistplus,am1-shlizerman2018audio,am2-ren2020self}, which are then rendered into dance sequences and videos.
-To tackle the challenge of the high dimensionality of audio data, research studies on music generation from visual input~\cite{foley,su2020audeo,musictransformer} often rely on low-dimensional intermediate symbolic audio representations (\textit{e.g.}, a 1D piano-roll or 2D MIDI).
-The symbolic representations provide existing learning frameworks with a more explicit audio-visual correlation mapping and more stable training, as well as widely-established standard music synthesizers for decoding the intermediate representations.
-However, such symbolic-based works suffer from serious limitations on the flexibility of the generated music.
-This brings us to the second challenge of dance video conditioned music generation: a separately trained model is usually required for \textit{each} instrument, and the generated music is composed with acoustic sounds from a \textit{single predefined} instrument~\cite{foley,musegan,midi-event}.
-Consequently, the resulting music is typically simple, and lacking in harmony and richness consistent with the accompanying real-world dance videos (\textit{e.g.}, see the person dancing in a hip-hop style with piano-based generated samples in our supplementary video).
-These facts make existing conditional music generation works difficult to generalize into complex musical styles and real-world scenarios.
+In contrast, most dance generation works output the relatively low-dimensional motion data in the form of 2D or 3D skeleton keypoint (\textit{e.g.}, displacement for dozens of joints) conditioned on the music~\cite{lee2019dancing,aistplus,am1-shlizerman2018audio,am2-ren2020self}, which are then rendered into dance sequences and videos.
+To tackle the challenge of the high dimensionality of audio data, the research studies on music generation from visual input~\cite{foley,su2020audeo,musictransformer} often rely on the low-dimensional intermediate symbolic audio representations (\textit{e.g.}, 1D piano-roll or 2D MIDI).
+The symbolic representations benefit existing learning frameworks with a more explicit audio-visual correlation mapping and more stable training, as well as widely-established standard music synthesizers for decoding the intermediate representations.
+However, such symbolic-based works suffer from the limitations on the flexibility of the generated music, which brings us to the second challenge of dance video conditioned music generation.
+Specifically, a separately trained model is usually required for \textit{each} instrument and the generated music is composed with acoustic sounds from a \textit{single predefined} instrument~\cite{foley,musegan,midi-event} (\textit{e.g.}, imagine a person dancing hip-hop with piano-based music).
+These facts make existing conditional music generation works difficult to generalize in complex musical styles and real-world scenarios.